The Prototypes

-The Prototypes is a British drum and bass duo consisting of Chris Garvey and Nick White.
-Founded in Brighton, England, in the late 2000s, by 2010 they had released their first singles on labels such as Formation Records and Viper Recordings, and from 2011 to 2013 were signed to Shogun Audio.
+The Prototypes is a British drum and bass project by producer Nick White.
+Until May 2023, it was a duo alongside fellow producer Chris Garvey.
+Founded in Brighton, England in 2007, they released their first singles on labels such as Formation Records and Viper Recordings, and from 2011 to 2013 were signed to Shogun Audio.
 They have released a number of EPs, and have received radio and live PA support from DJs such as Matrix & Futurebound.
 Signing exclusively to Viper Recordings in 2014, in the following months the duo released a number of promo singles for a debut album.
 Their resulting single, "Pale Blue Dot" ranked as Beatport's second top selling drum and bass track of the year.
 The track was also nominated for Best Track at the Drum & Bass Arena Awards, with The Prototypes also nominated for Best Producer, Best Music Video, and Best DJ.